PrincetonUniversity/Vatic/README.md

 Vatic is a Python package for applying Pyomo and Egret to simulating the optimized behaviour of power grids under a given set of scenarios.
-It is meant as a lightweight replacement for Prescient, which is available [here](https://github.com/grid-parity-exchange/Prescient).
+It is meant as a lightweight adaptation of Prescient, which is available [here](https://github.com/grid-parity-exchange/Prescient).